-Using the Wireless LAN (Option)
+Using the Wireless LAN (option)

-Depending on your model, an internal Mini PCI wireless LAN (WLAN) card may have been pre-installed by your computer manufacturer at the factory.
+Depending on your model, an internal Mini PCI Wireless LAN (WLAN) card may have been pre-installed by your computer manufacturer at the factory.
 This card allows you to access corporate networks or the Internet in a wireless environment.
 The WLAN features include:

-- IEEE 802.11b/a/q standard compliance - 2.4 GHz DSSS (Direct Sequence Spread Spectrum) technology - Peer-to-Peer (Ad-Hoc) and Access Point (Infrastructure) modes support - WEP (Wired Equivalent Privacy) 64/128-bit data encryption - Transmission rate at 54 Mbps, 11 Mbps, 5.5 Mbps, 2 Mbps, and 1 Mbps with automatic data rating To take advantage of the WLAN feature, make sure that the WLAN driver is installed correctly.
+- 2.4 GHz DSSS (Direct Sequence Spread Spectrum) technology - Peer-to-Peer (Ad-Hoc) and Access Point (Infrastructure) modes support - WEP (Wired Equivalent Privacy) 64/128-bit data encryption - Transmission rate at 9 / 18 / 36 / 54 Mbps (802.11g mode), with automatic data rating at 1 / 2 / 11 Mbps (802.11b mode)

+To take advantage of the WLAN feature, make sure that the WLAN driver is installed correctly (see Chapter 6 for more information).
 If your WLAN card was provided by your dealer instead of the computer manufacturer, contact your dealer for the correct driver to use.